Grande Armée

-In summer of 1812, the Grande Armée marched slowly east, and the Russians fell back with its approach.
-After the capture of Smolensk and victory at Borodino, the French reached Moscow on 14 September 1812.
+In summer of 1812, as large of an amount as 300,000 French troops fought in the Peninsular War (see fr:Armée d'Espagne).
+Napoleon opened a second war front as the Grande Armée marched slowly east, and the Russians fell back with its approach.
+After the capture of Smolensk and tactical victory at Borodino, the French reached Moscow on 14 September 1812.
 However, the army was already drastically reduced by skirmishes with the Russians, disease (principally typhus), desertion, heat, exhaustion, and long communication lines.
 The army spent a month in Moscow but was ultimately forced to march back westward.
 Cold, starvation, and disease, as well as constant harassment by Cossacks and Russian partisans, resulted in the Grande Armée's utter destruction as a fighting force.
 Only 120,000 men survived to leave Russia (excluding early deserters); of these, 50,000 were Austrians, Prussians, and other Germans, 20,000 were Poles, and just 35,000 were French.
 As many as 380,000 died in the campaign.

-Napoleon led a new army during the campaign in Germany in 1813, the defence of France in 1814, and the Waterloo campaign in 1815, but the Grande Armée would never regain its height of June 1812.
+Napoleon led a new army during the campaign in Germany in 1813, the defense of France in 1814, and the Waterloo campaign in 1815, but the Grande Armée would never regain its height of June 1812, and France would find itself invaded on multiple fronts from the Spanish border to the German border.
 In total, from 1805 to 1813, over 2.1 million Frenchmen were conscripted into the French Imperial Army.